-When you register for kindlab (https://lab.kindness.org), you will need to provide your email address, gender, age (within a range), and location (by continent).
-We will use this data for our research, and will publish the findings publicly without any identifying information specific to you, or that would allow anyone to identify you.
+When you register for Kindlab (https://lab.kindness.org), you will need to provide your email address, gender, age (within a range), and location (by continent).
+We may use this data for our research, and may publish the findings publicly (if we publish the findings we will do so in a manner that does not identify you, or that would allow anyone to identify you).

 We may disclose aggregated, anonymized, and/or non-identifying information about our users without restriction.

 Kindness operates and maintains social networking pages and venues on websites such as Facebook, Twitter, Google, Youtube, Instagram and Tumblr.
-Kindness will, from time to time, import user comments and posts from these third-party websites to this website in order to display them publicly.
-If you post to any of Kindness’s social networking pages on third-party websites, you understand that you are providing information to the public, and do so at your own risk.
-Further, Kindness may use these postings on its website and social channels without further notice or compensation to you.
+Kindness will, from time to time, import user comments and posts from these websites to this website in order to display them publicly.
+If you post to any of Kindness’s social networking pages on other websites, you understand that you are providing information to the public, and do so at your own risk.
+Further, by posting to any of Kindness’ social networking pages on other websites you agree that we may use these postings on our Website and other websites without further notice or compensation to you.
 Please visit the privacy policies of any third party websites before posting to Kindness’s pages there.

 “Do Not Track” is a preference you can set in your browser to let websites you visit know that you do not want them collecting certain information about you.
 We do not currently respond to, or honor, Do Not Track signals or requests from your browser.

-Where we are offering or providing services to you and you are resident in a member state of the European Union (“EU”) or European Economic Area (“EEA”), we will observe the EU General Data Protection Regulation (“GDPR”) and other applicable data protection laws when we collect and handle personal information relating to you from which you can be identified.
-In these circumstances, the following additional provisions apply in relation to how we handle your personal information.
+Where we are offering or providing services to you and you are located in a member state of the European Union (“EU”) or European Economic Area (“EEA”), we will observe the EU General Data Protection Regulation (“GDPR”) and other applicable data protection laws when we collect and handle your personal information.
+In these circumstances, the following additional provisions apply.

 If you make a request and are not satisfied with our response, or believe that we are illegally processing your personal information, you have the right to complain to a data protection supervisory authority in your EU country of residence.